trek-view/basecamp/_posts/2021-02-26-turn-360-video-into-timelapse-images-part-2.md

 [Doc1]          GPSDateTime                     : 2020:04:13 15:37:22.444
 ```

-The GPS shows 2 days prior to the `CreateDate`.
+The GPS shows two days previous to the `CreateDate`.
 The `GPSDateTime` is the time I actually shot the video.

 Therefore, be careful not to use the `CreateDate` before being absolutely sure it's correct.

 **End of warning**

 Using this logic, you know `img0001.jpg`, the first frame, was captured within +/-1 second of `2020:04:13 15:37:22.444` because the `SampleTime` = `0 s` and `SampleDuration` = `1.00 s`.

-Using this as video start data time, we can therefore assume (given frames extracted 1 second apart using `-r 1`) that
+Using `2020:04:13 15:37:22.444` as the video start data time, we know (given frames extracted 1 second apart using `-r 1`) that all following frames increment by +1 second.

 `img0002.jpg` at `2020:04:13 15:37:23.444`, `img0003.jpg` at `2020:04:13 15:37:24.444` ..., `img0018.jpg` at `2020:04:13 15:37:39` which matches the video `Duration` of `15.98 s` (`2020:04:13 15:37:39.444` - `2020:04:13 15:37:22.444` =  `00:00:17`. _Don't forget to count from 0 (0s to 16s = 17s_).

-We can use exiftool to do pragmatically this in two steps ([as I discovered thanks to this answer on the exiftool forum](https://exiftool.org/forum/index.php?topic=5621.0))
+We can use exiftool to do this pragmatically in two steps ([as I discovered thanks to this answer on the exiftool forum](https://exiftool.org/forum/index.php?topic=5621.0))

-1) First set all images to the same date/time:
+### 3.1 First set all images to the same date/time

 ```
 $ exiftool -datetimeoriginal="2020:04:13 15:37:22" FRAMES/